June 15, 2018

 Plants for Habitat for Humanity -- A Community Outreach Project

-15 years Milwaukee District Garden Clubs ahs been working with Habitat for Humanity to provide plants, small shrubs, trees, garden tools and gardening information to Habitat for Humanity homeowners in Milwaukee.
-We support this project by: sharing plants from our gardens and/or donating purchased annuals or perennials.
-We also join volunteers from other clubs in the Milwaukee District to sort plants on Thursday & Friday and distribute plants to homeowners on Saturday.
-The MAM Garden Club provides planters, dirt, pollinator-attracting plants and volunteers to teach Habitat for Humanity homeowners how to plant a container garden.
+Milwaukee District Garden Clubs have been working with Habitat for Humanity for fifteen years to provide plants, small shrubs, trees, garden tools and gardening information to Habitat for Humanity homeowners in Milwaukee.
+We support this project by sharing plants from our gardens and donating purchased annuals or perennials.
+The MAM Garden Club also provides planters, soil, pollinator-attracting plants and volunteers to teach Habitat for Humanity homeowners how to plant a container garden.
 Homeowners keep the planters and take them home.